hackatbrown/ML-starter/1-conda.md

 > **Potential Issues**: If a `SpecNotFound` is raised: cd to the path where .yml is located, set [path_to_yaml] as your yml file.
 If your conda version is conda 4.12.0 or lower, and meet error on create environment, try running `conda env create -n [name_of_env] --file=[path_to_yaml]`.

 You've now set up your first virtual environment!
 If you are familiar with jupyter notebooks, you can move directly to [the PyTorch guide](3-pytorch.ipynb).
-For a quick primer on notebooks, check out the [the jupyter guide](2-jupyter.md).
+For a quick primer on notebooks, check out the [the jupyter guide](2-jupyter.ipynb).

+> **Having Trouble Opening the `.ipynb` File?**: Try opening up the file in VSCode.
+If this doesn't work, you can alternatively open up the notebook via localhost.
+Ensure that jupyter-notebook is installed as a dependency, `cd` into this directory, and type `jupyter-notebook` into your terminal.
+This will open up a tab to access your jupyter files in your browser.